epc318/weather-dashboard/README.md

 ### Web Page Description and Purpose:
 * Description
-    A simple site that fetches a 5-day forcast for a chosen city.
+    A simple site that fetches a 5-day forecast for a chosen city.

 * Purpose
     To obtain a relevant forecast in order to plan out your daily acitivities.